Mayar455/South-Park-Classification---NLP-Project/README.md

 ### South Park Classification

-In the series South Park, there are many different characters, and you want to find out if it is possible to identify which character is speaking based on the text.
-Since there are many characters in South Park, you decide to focus on Kyle and Cartman.
+In the series South Park, there are many different characters, and i want to find out if it is possible to identify which character is speaking based on the text.
+Since there are many characters in South Park, i decide to focus on Kyle and Cartman.

 ### Task